kunhwiko/concepts/systems/networks-part-1.md

 ##### Address Resolution Protocol (ARP)
 ```
 Protocol used to translate IP addresses into MAC addresses.
-Hosts preserve these mappings on ARP tables.
+Hosts and switches preserve these mappings on ARP tables.

 Step 1) When a client sends a request, it will know the destination IP but not the MAC address.
         This means the request cannot be sent as the L2 header is incomplete.
 Step 2) Client fires an ARP request that sends a broadcast frame that holds the source's IP and MAC address.
         This broadcast is meant to discover the host with the destination IP address.
         Layer 2 header for the broadcast will carry a destination MAC address of ffff.ffff.ffff.
-Step 3) Destination host receives the ARP broadcast and updates its ARP table with a <src-ip>:<src-mac> mapping.
+Step 3) Destination host receives the ARP broadcast and updates its ARP table with a <src-ip>:<src-mac> entry.
-Step 4) Destination host fires an ARP response that sends a unicast that holds its IP and MAC address.
+Step 4) Destination host fires an ARP response as a unicast that holds its IP and MAC address.
 Step 5) Client receives the ARP response and updates its ARP table.
 Step 6) Client is able to send its original request as it is now able to complete an L2 header.

+ARP Table
+  a) A table that maps IP addresses to MAC addresses.
 ```

 ### Subnets